pollen-robotics/power-supply-board/README.md

 # Reachy's Alim board
-This repository contains the KiCad project of the board used de separate a 12V input in several outputs to provide 12V to the different parts of Reachy.
+This repository contains the KiCad project of the board used to separate a 12V input in several outputs to provide 12V to the different parts of Reachy.

 ![Alim Board Picture](alim_board.png)